 - Note: every Federal Court maintains their own PACER site which is why you have to search them individually.
 But your password will work across all sites.

-Westlaw: Westlaw has integrated their Dockets product into both Westlaw Classic and WestlawNext.
+Westlaw: Westlaw has integrated their Dockets product into both WestlawNext.
 This includes full coverage of Federal Court dockets (same data from PACER) and state court coverage.

 - Dockets on WestlawNext are easy to find and use.

-- Some documents are available, some will tell you that Access is Denied.
+- While some documents and filings are available, some will tell you that Access is Denied.
 You can also check the “Filings” tab when you find a docket to see if any of the case documents are available.

 - Simply select “Dockets” from the top menu when log in to search their dockets.